VoGur/FunProjects/Behavioral/Preferences.md

-Which one would you use :
+Which one would you use and why:

 A.
 int sum(int a, int b)